sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_training/tutorial_6_training_partial.rst

 Partial training is another way to train an ONNX model.
 It can be trained as a standalone ONNX graph or be integrated in a :epkg:`torch` model or any framework implementing *forward* and *backward* mechanism.
+It leverages class :epkg:`TrainingAgent` from :epkg:`onnxruntime-training`.
+This one assumes the loss function is not part of the graph to train but the gradient of the loss against the graph output is provided.
-Next example introduced how this is done with ONNX.
+It does not take care to the weight.
+This part must be separatly implemented as well.
+Next examples introduce how this is done with ONNX and :epkg:`onnxruntime-training`.

 .. toctree::
     :maxdepth: 1